jaredforth/jsonic/README.md

 # jsonic

-This is an implementation of a domain-specific-language based on JSON. ...
+This is an implementation of a domain-specific-language based on JSON that supports embedded S-expressions.

 This is part of the excellent book [Beautiful Racket](https://beautifulracket.com/jsonic), which I would highly recommend checking out.